superfly/flygit/README.md

 Want to fix a bug?
 If it's something small, just send us a pull request.
-If you want to add a new feature or make significant changes, please get in touch and ask (opening a issue is :+1:) before doing the work.
+If you want to add a new feature or make significant changes, please get in touch and ask (opening an issue is :+1:) before doing the work.

 ## Deploying